Kubernetes User Handbook

 |Kubectl get pods||Lists all current pods|

-|Kubectl describe pod<name>||Describes the pod names|
+|Kubectl describe pod<name>||Describes pod names|

-|Kubectl get rc||List all replication controllers|
+|Kubectl get rc||Lists all replication controllers|

-|Kubectl get rc –namespace=”namespace”||Lists replication controllers in namespace|
+|Kubectl get rc –namespace=”namespace”||Lists replication controllers in a namespace|

 |Kubectl describe rc <name>||Shows the replication controller name|

-|Kubectl get cvc||Lists the services|
+|Kubectl get cvc||Lists services|

-|Kubectl describe svc<name>||Shows the service name|
+|Kubectl describe svc<name>||Shows a service name|

-|Kubectl delete pod<name>||Deletes the pod|
+|Kubectl delete pod<name>||Deletes a pod|

-|Kubectl get nodes -w||Watch nodes continuously|
+|Kubectl get nodes -w||Watches nodes continuously|

-|Execute command on service by selecting container.||Kubectl exec<service><commands>[-c< $container>]|
+|To execute the command on service by selecting a container||Kubectl exec<service><commands>[-c< $container>]|

-|Get logs from service for a container||Kubectl logs -f<name>>[-c< $container>]|
+|To get logs from the service for a container||Kubectl logs -f<name>>[-c< $container>]|

-|Watch the kubelet logs||Watch -n 2 cat/var/log/kublet.log|
+|To watch kubelet logs||Watch -n 2 cat/var/log/kublet.log|

-|Show metrics for node||Kubectl top node|
+|To show metrics for a node||Kubectl top node|

-|Show metrics for pods||Kubectl top pod|
+|To show metrics for a pod||Kubectl top pod|

-|Output info about a node||Kubectl describe node<node>|
+|To get information about a node||Kubectl describe node<node>|

 |cm= conf gmaps||controllerrevisions||crd=custom resource definition|